DISTROBOTO in VERDUN, launch: Septembre 30 2016, 16h – 18h !

 Its preservation activities involve the ongoing acquisition of independently produced local cultural artifacts and publications — from books, zines, records, CDs to more ephemeral material such as promotional posters, flyers etc.

 Its promotional activities include Expozine, Montreal’s largest annual small press fair.
-Since 2002, Expozine has grown to include nearly 300 different exhibitors who showcase their work in both English and French.
+Since 2002, Expozine has grown to include nearly 300 different exhibitors annually who showcase their work in both English and French.